 To cover everything, businesses that seek ways to establish trust in their customers should be honest and transparent.
 Companies worldwide may often appeal to a bigger set of consumers and maintain their existing clients by adopting technology and being upfront about how the firm makes decisions.
 The implementation of AI should come along with implementing additional measures to reduce the danger of prejudice.
 Companies can take additional precautions to protect their users’ privacy, or their employees fear becoming unemployed.

-By being aware of the potential risks to human rights, business leaders can utilize AI to improve their business, drive productivity, and increase customer interaction while avoiding some of the negative repercussions that AI may bring.
+By being aware of the potential human rights risks, leaders can utilize AI to improve their business and drive productivity.
+At the same time, they can avoid some of the negative repercussions that AI may bring.
+We hope that this information helps you answer the question “Is AI a threat to Human Rights”.